Date(s): Tuesday, May 4, 2021

 During the play of the video you can click on the yellow dots above the video player control bar to navigate between the different chapters of the video.

 Catalina Cortés is an academic and researcher at the Design School of Universidad del Desarrollo (UDD) in Chile (University for Development) and has been teaching design for 20 years.
 She is certified by The Index Project (https://theindexproject.org/) as an honourable member of the Design to Improve Life Education Academy and works as a Facilitator teaching Index’s Compass Design Methodology.
 She has been awarded national and international funds focused on: strengthening the knowledge about design literacies for the general public; studying emergent spatial design thinking processes developed by teachers to create multiliterate learning environments; Design Thinking as an approach to solve problems of practice by Chilean school educators, and the development of TAMI, a tangible interface to learn abstract mathematical concepts.

 Catalina won the Chile Design Prize 2005 in the categories of publications and print; Chile Design Prize 2019 in the research category with TAMI https://tami.udd.cl/tami/; and Best Concept in Ixda Interaction awards 2020 https://awards.ixda.org/blog/2020/announcing-our-2020-winners/

-The event is free of charge, however, the places are limited.
+The event was free of charge, however, the places were limited.

 If you would find more information about the talk you can contact us by using this email email@example.com with the following information: